 Naturally, with the hippie connotation, it's known for smelling earthy.
 Not only does it have a stronger smell than the cannabis it's associated with, but its olfactory similarities to cannabis are what attracted users to the scent in the first place.
 It's musky, sweet, and dark.

 We've rounded up different variations of the sweet, musky scent to please even the most patchouli-averse person.
-From tangy to salty and beachy, scroll down to see our favorites scents below.

 Made with notes of lemon zest, almond, and patchouli, this sweet musk has a tangy citrus twist that will get you in that summer mood, even when it's too cold to feel your face.